owensgl/biol525D/Topic_2/readme.md

     # here we use nano, but you could use any other editor of choice
     nano my_first_script.sh

 If the file doesn't exist, you will see an empty file.
-You can then type content (the command)s in the file.
+You can then type content (i.e. a series of bash commands) in the file.
 Example:

 ![](nano_first_script.png "first script"){:width="70%"}